palewire/cummings.ee/README.md

 # cummings.ee

-A growing collection of the author’s work, as it enters the public domain.
+A collection of the work of Edward Estlin Cummings, as it enters the public domain.
+Published at [cummings.ee](https://cummings.ee/).

+## Installation

+Clone the repository and jump into the directory.
+Then install the dependencies.